 Insurers often use a credit-based insurance score to help price premiums, except in states where the use of credit to calculate rates is banned.
 That said, in most states, those with excellent credit usually receive cheaper auto insurance.

 If your credit could use some work, consider taking time to improve your credit score.
 While significant credit boosts can take time, paying off debts, setting up a monthly budget to help track bills and making on-time payments can go a long way toward reducing your insurance expenses.

 Average annual full coverage car insurance rates by credit score

 6. Update your policy annually

 Periodically reviewing your car insurance policy can help ensure you’re saving on car insurance, but also help ensure your selected coverage meets your current needs.
-If you’ve had any major life changes, like getting married, moving to a new location or a changing your commute, your car insurance policy could use a review to ensure it reflects your current lifestyle.
+If you’ve had any major life changes, like getting married, moving to a new location or changing your commute, your car insurance policy could use a review to ensure it reflects your current lifestyle.

 How to find a cheap car insurance company

 Here’s what you need to know to do this accurately and to help determine the best car insurance company: